 Staying Positive While Unemployed

-The irony is that we as a nation have never needed talented teachers more than we do at the present time.
+The irony is that we as a nation have never needed talented teachers more than we do now.
 Our students are doing poorly when compared to those around the world.
-That, in turn, creates labor problems as companies look outside America for well-qualified workers claiming that none are available here at home.
+That, in turn, creates labor problems as companies look outside America for well-qualified workers, claiming that none are available here at home.

 In any case, we could discuss the education scene for days and still be no further ahead.
 So, what about you?
 How do you pick up the pieces and move on to a new situation?

-If you have decided to look for employment in the private school sector, you need to be aware of several things you must do in order to land a teaching job in a private school.
-The playing field is a lot more level these days, So considering a private school teaching job probably makes sense.
-Those jobs come with benefits, though not quite as generous as what you were used to.
+If you have decided to look for employment in the private school sector, you need to be aware of several things you must do to land a teaching job in a private school.
+The playing field is much more level these days, So considering a private school teaching job probably makes sense.
+Those jobs come with benefits, though not quite as generous as you were used to.
 You will have to contribute towards your health care coverage and your retirement plan.
-You will receive a one year contract, perhaps a couple of years if you present credentials and qualifications which a school really needs.
+You will receive a one-year contract, perhaps a couple of years if you present the credentials and qualifications that a school needs.
 There will be no tenure.

 You must work your network if you have not done so already.
 Your network will alert you to open positions and should be able to give you some information about those positions.
 Your network might be familiar with the school and the way it operates.
 That will be helpful.